 The Board is responsible for succession planning for our senior officers and delegates this responsibility to the HRC Committee.
 The HRC Committee meets with the CEO at least annually to review succession plans and candidates for all senior officer positions, including the CEO role.
 This review includes an assessment of each individual's strengths and development requirements, an estimate as to when they may be prepared to accept a role change and any current plans for their career development.
+The HRC Committee also works with management to engage third parties to provide coaching and development assessments for senior leaders.
 The HRC Committee will also, from time to time, consult with outside advisors regarding external candidates.
 The HRC Committee also meets in camera (without the CEO present) to discuss candidates that have been identified as potential successors to the CEO and reports back to the Board.